nym/craftable/README.md

 # craftable
 A lab for crafting in code

-Run `node main.js` to see it in action.
+Run `npm start` to see it in action.